ahmetcarrdak/ahmetcarrdak/README.md

 # 💫 About Me:
-Hi, I'm Ahmetcan Gazebo. i have been developing projects in the field of software for 5 years. i have been engaged in activities in the field of web design for 5 years, web software for 3 years, embedded system for 2 years, mobile development for 1 year.
+Hi, I'm Ahmetcan Çardak. i have been developing projects in the field of software for 5 years. i have been engaged in activities in the field of web design for 5 years, web software for 3 years, embedded system for 2 years, mobile development for 1 year.
 I am happy to cooperate.
 I would like to play with you and improve my own experience 🚀🌍💻

 ### Hi there! 👋